Goldie and Wendy: And Behind Door Number Three?

 This is a short story about Gail and Wendy (who's now wearing Marv's necklace) setting a trap for a man they suspect is 'carving up' girls in Old Town.
 After Wendy lures him in doors, Gail shoots him in the knee and ties him up.
 The story ends with Miho coming in to torture him.

 Film appearance

-They are portrayed by Jaime King in the 2005 film adaptation as the two twins in the second story in the film The Hard Goodbye.
-She reprises her role in the 2014 sequel based on A Dame to Kill For.
+Both twins are portrayed by Jaime King in the 2005 film adaptation as the two twins in the second story in the film The Hard Goodbye.
+The actress reprises her role in the 2014 sequel based on A Dame to Kill For.
 In the former film, they are both blondes and look identical.

 In the latter film Goldie is shown in full color as a blonde who wears a white dress; Wendy is shown in black-and-white as a blonde who wears a black dress and carries a pistol in an Old West gunbelt (as her role as an Old Town enforcer).
+Commenting on that visual difference, Color and the Moving Image indicates that it shows that the first is Marv's love interest, describing the scene when Wendy, visiting Mark in prison, is mistaken for Goldie and thus briefly coloured (hair, lips) before fading back to black-and-white when the character realises his error.